Louis Poirson: Biography

-Born into a family of four children of which he is the eldest and the only boy, Poirson was the son of a French father and Malagasy mother.
+Born into a family of four children of which he is the eldest and the only boy, Poirson was the son of a French father and a Malagasy mother.
 He claims to have become the scapegoat of his alcoholic father who beat him regularly, often for no reason, under the watchful eye of a passive mother.
 He then experienced a ferocious hatred towards them.

 He was described by the witnesses who succeeded his lawsuits in laudatory terms: "very motivated and pleasant to attend" pupil, an "exemplary" employee and a "considerate" companion.

 In 1980, he obtained a sailing CAP and became a boatman on a pusher of the Rhine.
-His employer lauded his "effective and serious" work and "exemplary" behavior.
+His employer lauded his "effective and serious" work and "exemplary" behaviour.

 He was endowed with a Herculean strength, and he dreamt of becoming a para-commando.
 "I love the army and I wanted to become para-commando, for travel, sport and combat", but because of a fibula fracture, he could not become a paratrooper and he was highly disappointed.
-In 1982, he did become a conscript.
+In 1982, he became a conscript.